-Forget everything you think you know about what the practice of yoga is – or who can and cannot "do yoga" – because Mela breaks the paradigm of the traditional yoga studio.
+Forget everything you think you know about what the practice of yoga is – or who can and cannot "do yoga" – because Mela breaks the paradigm.

 Tucked away from the hustle and flow – yet within striking distance of most Bay Area communities – Mela programs seek to teach you to live your yoga, not just consume it.
 Spend time in conversation in our lounge, get your body moving in our class room, debate and discuss philosophy in our library, or simply sit in the quiet of our meditation cave .